qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 ### IDF as Part of BM42

-This quarter, Qdrant's also introduced BM42, a novel algorithm that combines the IDF element of BM25 with **transformer-based attention matrices** to improve text retrieval.
+This quarter, Qdrant also introduced BM42, a novel algorithm that combines the IDF element of BM25 with **transformer-based attention matrices** to improve text retrieval.
 It utilizes attention matrices from `all-MiniLM-L6-v2` to determine CLS token importance.

 In practical terms, the BM42 method addresses the tokenization issues and computational costs associated with SPLADE.
 The model is both efficient and effective across different document types and lengths, offering enhanced search performance by leveraging the strengths of both BM25 and modern transformer techniques.